vaadin/observability-kit/observability-kit-demo/README.md

-# Observability KIT demo Application
+# Observability Kit demo application

-Observability KIT demo application is a Vaadin application with Spring Boot from start.vaadin.com It contains features to test slowness, errors and other functionality for using the vaadin observability extension with OpenTelemetry javaAgent.
+This demo application is a Vaadin application from start.vaadin.com tuned to test slowness, errors and other issues that are detected by Observability Kit.

-# Running the application with OTel Java Agent

-There are default properties and a shell script to run NewRelic, Dynatrace and Jaeger+prometheus.
-Just add the correct path to the javaAgent into the shell script.

-[NOTE]
-NewRelic properties file needs the API key from the saas server.
-+
-Dynatrace properties need the Authorization api key generated on the saas server.
-+
-Jaeger targets default ports for jaeger and prometheus.

 ## Running the application